OceanBase logo

 4. Stop and delete the OAT V3.2 container.

-docker stop <Container name> && docker rm <Container name>
+docker stop <container_name> && docker rm <container_name>

 Example: